thunderrabbit/barefoot_rob/content/events/2021/04/16walking-meditation-rinko-park-yokohama.md

 Let's enjoy a morning walking meditation in Rinko Park!
 This will be a chance to feel grounded and connected to the ocean.

+This will be the
+first
+"official" Walking Meditation event during Barefoot Rob's walk across Japan.

 Enjoy meditative motion, sea breeze, and hopefully sunshine.

 #### Bonus!